e1miran/Now-Playing-Serato/README.md

 ![Menu Bar Image](https://github.com/e1miran/Now-Playing-Serato/blob/master/menu-bar.png?raw=true)

 # Configuration
-Open the config file in a text editor and configure the setting as needed.
+Open the config file in a text editor and configure the settings as needed.
 See the examples below:

 ```
 # URL address of your Serato Live Playlist (use quotes)